mobile-security by gmh5225

 name: mobile-security

-description: Guide for mobile game security on Android and iOS platforms.
-Use this skill when working with Android/iOS reverse engineering, mobile game hacking, APK analysis, root/jailbreak detection bypass, or mobile anti-cheat systems.
+description: Guide for Android and iOS game security, reversing, and anti-cheat-adjacent platform research.
+Use this skill when working with APK or IPA analysis, IL2CPP mobile titles, Frida, Zygisk or Magisk, jailbreak or root detection bypass, Android kernel modules, emulator detection, or mobile anti-cheat systems.

 ---